cesar-benjamin/geonode-importer/README.md

 # geonode-importer

+This repo was forked to fix compatibility issues with geonode and django 4.2.x.
+Geonode 4.3.1 now is fully compatible, so, i have to archive this repo and delete it on Jan 2025.

 A GeoNode app that implements a flow to upload/import data files.
 The modular logic adapts to different file types, and can be extended by implementing custom handlers.